dmolony3/OCT/readme.md

 ![Alt Text](docs/Sheath3.png)

-Finally, by pressing **Segment lumen** the lumen segmentation process begins.
-This should take less than 30 minutes on a laptop.
+There are 2 choices for lumen segmentation.
+These options can be selected by the **Segment lumen** or **Threshold lumen** button.
+The **Segment lumen** method should take less than 30 minutes on a laptop.
 The success of the lumen segmentation can be judged in both the polar and cartesian domains.
-The save button can then be used to save the image and the lumen/sheath contours.
+The second method of segmenting the lumen is through thresholding with the **Threshold lumen** button.
+This can be applied at the individual slice level or at all levels by checking the **Threshold all** box.

 ![Alt Text](docs/Lumen.png)

 If some of the lumen contours are not satifactory these can be edited by pressing the **Edit lumen** button.
-This creates a crosshair which can be used to select points in the cartesian view and move these points to a new position.
-After placing the points in new positions the return button completes the process
+This generates a spline where the points can be moved from until satisfied.
+When satisfied with the position of the points press the **Recompute** button.

 ![Alt Text](docs/Edit.png)

+The **Copy lumen** button will copy the contour from the previous image to the current image Both the sheath and the lumen contours can be saved and  loaded by the **Save** and **Load lumen** buttons respectively.

 ## Requirements
 The code has been tested on Matlab R2016b.
-It requires the signal processing and image processing toolboxes
+It requires the signal processing and image processing toolboxes.
+This code also adapts the interactive spline code *splineroi* from [here](https://www.mathworks.com/matlabcentral/fileexchange/23337-interactive-spline-region-of-interest) for manual editing.